ipcampbell12/gas_react_prac/README.md

 ```

-5) use npm run for clasp commands (make sure you do npm run glogin at some point)
+5) You will usse "npm run" for all the clasp commands (make sure you do npm run glogin at some point too)
-6) Run npm run gcreate to create new project
+6) Run npm run gcreate to create a new project
 7) Select project type (i.e. scripts, docs, webapp, standlone); it's fine to just choose standalone.
 8) Install auto complete for script functions (Make sure you have it set to devDependency)